YamacYurtsever/Obsidian-Notes/Computer Science/Networking/VPN.md

 ### Types of VPNs (According to the Provider):
 - **Secure VPN:**
-All traffic on the VPN is encrypted, authenticated and is sent along virtual tunnel
+All traffic on the VPN is [Data Security#Ciphers | encrypted]], authenticated and is sent along virtual tunnel
 - **Trusted VPN:**
 All traffic on the VPN relies on the security of the providers [[Network | network]] to protect the traffic
 - **Hybrid VPN:**